kairavkkp/Merge-PDF/README.md

 - `mergemypdf -cn Lecture` Only merge PDFs having keyword 'Lecture' in the name.
 - `mergemypdf -i 1` Only merge Images from the directory.
 - `mergemypdf -ip 1` Merge both Images and PDFs from the directory.
+- `mergemypdf -p test123` Merge all PDFs from directory using the supplied password on any encrypted PDFs.
+- `mergemypdf -epub 1` Only merge EPUB files from the directory.
+- `mergemypdf -ep 1` Merge both EPUBs and PDFs from the directory.
+- `mergemypdf -ie 1` Merge both Images and EPUBs from the directory.
+- `mergemypdf -a 1` Merge PDFs, Images and EPUBs from the directory.